opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Area of interest
 ^^^^^^^^^^^^^^^^

-We specify the area of interest using the :code:`aoi.geojson` file, which can be loaded with :code:`geopandas`.
+We specify the area of interest using the :file:`aoi.geojson` file, which can be loaded with :code:`geopandas`.

-The area of interest is the island of La Gomera, one of the Canary Islands.
+The area of interest is the island of `La Gomera <https://en.wikipedia.org/wiki/La_Gomera>`_, one of the `Canary Islands <https://en.wikipedia.org/wiki/Canary_Islands>`_.

 .. image:: ../_static/tutorial-images/odc-stac/aoi.png
  :width: 600